rktjmp/hotpot.nvim/README.md

 Supports the following options:

 - `force?`: force compilation of all files in the context, even if the `.lua` is up to date.
-- `atomic?`: allow writing successfully compiled files even if others have compiliation errors.
+- `atomic?`: allow writing successfully compiled files even if others have compilation errors.
 - `verbose?`: output additional compilation messages.
-- `compiler`: additional fennel compiler options.
+- `compiler`: additional Fennel compiler options.

 Not available for "api" contexts, eg: those without any path given.